 - Analyze the 8-step preceptor model as it applies to the role-play and to identify adult learning principles in the model.

 - Reflect on how this model might be used in one’s own clinical setting.

 Accreditation Statement: New York Medical College is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.

-New York Medical College designates this educational Live activity for a maximum of 1.0 AMA PRA Category 1 Credit™.
+New York Medical College designates this Live activity for a maximum of 1.0 AMA PRA Category 1 Credit™.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.